 Do not make any statements.
 Do not agree to anything at the scene of the crash, and if you are later contacted by the insurance company, avoid making any verbal or written statement about the circumstances of the crash, your injuries and other damage.
 You should only do this after all the consequences of the crash are known and confirmed.

 If you have been hurt in a Wisconsin, Iowa, or Illinois car, truck or motorcycle accident, contact the attorneys of Hupy & Abraham today at 800-800-5676 (toll-free) or 414-223-4800 (local) for a free evaluation of your case, or send us an e-mail with your questions.
-Hupy & Abraham has lawyer offices in Milwaukee, Madison, and Appleton in Wisconsin, and Des Moines, Cedar Rapids, and Quad Cities in Iowa, and Gurnee and Bloomington in Illinois.
+Hupy & Abraham has lawyer offices in Milwaukee, Madison, Green Bay, Wausau, and Appleton in Wisconsin, and Des Moines, Cedar Rapids, and Davenport in Iowa, and Gurnee, Rockford and Bloomington in Illinois.